wkalt/prosper/README.md

 **HOW TO USE**

+* copy /dev-resourcces/config.conf.example to /dev-resources/config.conf
+and change your credentials

 * Create a prosper account for yourself and obtain API credentials (this is free but requires a bank account)